-So, you’ve optimized your website, crafted great content, promoted your offers on social media, and converted web traffic into some good-lookin' leads.
+So, you’ve optimized your website, crafted great content, promoted your offers on social media and industry sites, and converted web traffic into some good-lookin' leads.

 You're tempted to call each and every one of them, aren't you?

 Don’t reach for the phone just yet: Research suggests that 73% of your leads aren’t sales-ready when they’re first generated, so delivering your sales pitch at this point could very well drive them away.

 What you need is a well-developed lead nurturing strategy that keeps those leads warm and keeps your business top-of-mind.
 While channels such as social media, CRM applications and other tools can be leveraged to nurture leads, here we’ll focus on arguably the most effective: email.

 What Is Lead Nurturing & Why Is it Important?

 Lead nurturing is the process (ideally an automated one utilizing workflow tools) of sending additional, relevant content to your leads that draws them naturally down your sales funnel toward a purchase commitment.
 Admittedly, that definition may seem a little, shall we say, impersonal?
 The truth is, lead nurturing workflows are all about building relationships.

 Think of lead nurturing as the dating phase of someone’s buyer’s journey — it’s the time spent building a relationship and building trust before making a commitment.